 Why Study Mass and Digital Communications?

-The mass communications concentration provides a foundation for a career in print and broadcast media fields, with a strong emphasis on writing for the media.
+The mass communications major provides a foundation for a career in print and broadcast media fields, with a strong emphasis on writing for the media.
 You will learn the technical side of communication and broadcasting, along with the creative side.
 Script writing, teleprompter reading, feature writing and editing, and media kit creation are just some of the skills you will develop in our program.
-Running a weekly radio show and recording public service announcements that will run on air are also a part of this concentration.
+Running a weekly radio show and recording public service announcements that will run on air are also a part of this major.
 It also offers direct experience in TV production with the College’s station ECTV.
 You’ll also gain experience with our remote production vehicle equipping you with the skills for remote and on-site broadcasting.

 In the Department of Communications